ClairevanBlerck/clairevanblerck.github.io/how-to-build-a-gundam/index.md

                 <figure>
                     <img src="/how-to-build-a-gundam/resources/images/Altron_03.jpg" alt="alternative" loading="lazy">
                     <figcaption>
-                        <div class="caption"><p>Take pictures as you build, chances are you aren't going to dismantle it ever and it's nice to remember what it took.</p></div>
+                        <div class="caption"><p>Take pictures as you build, chances are you aren't going to dismantle it ever and it's nice to remember what it took to put together.</p></div>
                     </figcaption>
                 </figure>
             </div>